AmitP88/Final-Portfolio/src/pages/index.md

   subtitle: >-
     I'm currently working for Middlestate, LLC - a design company in Visalia, CA. I've used HTML, CSS, JavaScript, as well as Netlify and Gatsby, to develop websites for various businesses in the Central Valley.
+Due to the pandemic, e-commerce development has skyrocketed, with Shopify being the top e-commerce platform.
+I've learned how to build Shopify themes from the ground up and am looking for a job as a Shopify theme developer.
   title: Hi!
 I'm Amit and I'm a Front End Developer
 shopify:
   description: >-